 The governance and nominating committee assesses the composition of each committee after each annual meeting when the new board is elected, when new directors are added to the board, and from time to time to make sure the mix of skills and individuals is appropriate for the committee.
 The committee makes recommendations to the board about appointing, removing or replacing committee members and committee chairs.
-On May 8, 2018, the governance and nominating committee recommended the appointment of Mr. Bissell as chair of the HS&E committee and made changes to the membership of the audit and compensation committees.
+In 2019, the governance and nominating committee reviewed and was satisfied with the existing composition of the committees.